ielizaga/gpcheckintegrity/README.md

 the tables in a specific database can be queried.

 ## Purpose
-The purpose of this tool is to be able to detect when any of the segments in Greenplum have a bad copy of a table file(s).
+The purpose of this tool is to detect when any of the segments in Greenplum have a bad copy of a table file(s).
 This is an issue that can happen when there is disk corruption in any of the nodes of the cluster and a disk repair utility is ran (i.e. xfs_repair, fsck)